sarachitgaran/Autocore/README.md

    - [renv](https://rstudio.github.io/renv/) for R package management

 3. **Run the pipeline:**
+   - Organize your files according to the structure above.
-   - Execute the shell scripts in order (`0_prefetch.sh` → `4_htseq_count.sh`).
+   - Execute scripts in the `scripts/` folder stepwise.
-   - Use R scripts in disease folders for downstream analysis.
+   - Use disease modules for downstream analysis and visualization.

-## Data Organization

-- **counts/**: Contains raw and processed count files for each sample.
-- **Disease folders**: Each folder contains metadata, counts, enrichment tests, plots, and tables for a specific autoimmune disease.

 ## Contributing